Life Before His Eyes: Plot

 This experience is related to a case one day before the shooting, where a Petty Officer and civilian contractor are found shot aboard a drydocked warship.
 They were attempting to steal the ship's military hard drives and sell them to the Chinese.
-However, the third accomplice, Michael Rose, eventually balks and is forced to kill his co-conspirators in self-defence.
+However, the third accomplice, Michael Rose, eventually balks and is forced to kill his co-conspirators in self-defense.
 Michael's son, Steven, pleads to Gibbs that his father was trying to do the right thing, and he was just misguided (Michael himself admits to Gibbs he couldn’t look his son in the eye and tell him he lost their home and he can’t send him to college).
 Gibbs decides not to help Michael.
-On the day that Gibbs is shot, he draws his pistol but refuses to fire when he realises that the shooter is Steven.
+On the day that Gibbs is shot, he draws his pistol but refuses to fire when he realizes that the shooter is Steven.
 Steven fires, but only hits Gibbs in the shoulder.
-Steven is subdued by several bystanders and he apologises for shooting Gibbs as they wait for the police to arrive and arrest Steven for attempted murder of a Federal lawman.
+Steven is subdued by several bystanders and he apologizes for shooting Gibbs as they wait for the police to arrive and arrest Steven for attempted murder of a Federal officer.
 The next day, McGee tells the rest of the team that he turned down Director Vance's offer for a promotion to Okinawa since he feels there is still a lot of good he can do where he is right now.
 Despite being injured, Gibbs returns to work, freshly inspired by his near death experience.